 1. Efficiency and productivity: Everyone talks about productivity, but do you measure efficiency as well?
 If you have an in-house speech department with benefit-eligible employees, does the speech caseload fit only the hours they have available?
 If yes, you probably also have other patients who could also benefit from speech service.
 This is costing you a significant opportunity.
 When the speech caseload is less than the hours your full-timer has available, that is also a problem.
 In that case, you are paying for too much unproductive time.
 The speech hours available should fit your caseload, not the other way around.
 See the difference?

-2. Understanding the nuances of the SLP Component: According to a recent article in Skilled Nursing News, top performers are averaging 15% higher reimbursement on the SLP component compared to the middle of the pack.
+2. Understanding the SLP Component: According to a recent article in Skilled Nursing News, top performers are averaging 15% higher reimbursement on the SLP component compared to the middle of the pack.
 This means upwards of $10 ppd.
+Have you measured your SLP component per diem rate and benchmarked it against your peers?
 Understanding the nuances of properly coding is what separates the top performers from others.
 Specifically, this means mechanically altered diets, swallowing disorders, and speech-related comorbidities.
-Have you measured this lately?
+Have you measured these items lately?

 3. Treating the long-term care population: A great speech therapy department should shine while treating the long-term care population.
 This is where the speech-language pathologist skill set is needed to screen for dysphagia, aphasia, and cognitive communicative disorders.
-Treating LTC patients should make up a significant portion of the speech caseload.
-If this isn’t the case at your SNF, you are likely missing out and further investigation is needed.
+Treating LTC patients should make up a significant portion of the speech caseload, and also generate some nice Part B revenue.
+If this isn’t the case at your SNF, you are likely missing opportunities to grow the caseload.
+Further investigation probably is needed.

 5. FEES testing: Instrumental exams such as FEES provide the speech therapist with concrete visual evidence of aspiration.
 The SLP also becomes better equipped to identify the safest yet least restrictive diet possible.
 Plus, FEES has proven to be a safer and more cost-effective alternative to a Modified Barium Swallow.